kenshiro-o/CarND-MPC-Project/README.md

 pattern, and we expect robots to be better and safer drivers than humans.

-The gif below shows are car swaying as no post-MPC smoothing was applied.
+The gif below shows our car swaying as no post-MPC smoothing was applied.

 ![Vehicle Oscillates With No Post-MPC Smoothing](media/mpc_no_post_mpc_smoothing.gif)